Pixlque/coding_assignment/README.md

 Creating a todo list using Elixir Phoenix LiveView is a great way to explore real-time web development.
 Here's a coding assignment tailored for that:

 ### Task:
-Develop a real-time todo list web application using Elixir, Phoenix framework with LiveView for the backend, and HTML/CSS/JavaScript for the frontend.
+Develop a real-time todo list web application using Elixir, Phoenix framework for the backend and LiveView for the frontend.

 ### Requirements:

-#### Backend (Elixir, Phoenix and LiveView):
+#### Backend (Elixir and Phoenix):
 1. Set up a Phoenix LiveView project.
 2. Implement CRUD operations for tasks using LiveView.
 3. Use Ecto for database operations.
 You can use SQLite or PostgreSQL as the database.